\\\ Dog Areas In Vehicles

 Does Your Dog Travel In Style?

 There’s estimated to be 12.5 million dogs residing in our homes up and down the UK according to the PMFA, the Pet Food Manufacturers Association where additionally 2.5 million were bought during the recent lockdown.
-That’s many new proud puppy and dog owners and millions of dog walks taken every day.
+There’s many new proud puppy and dog owners and millions of dog walks taken every day.

-Our habits changed during the recent Covid-19 Lockdowns and saw a considerable rise in secondhand cars being bought in the UK whilst new car sales declined especially those not being replaced used by business fleets, as more and more people worked from the comfort of their homes.
+Our habits changed during the recent Covid-19 Lockdowns and saw a considerable rise in secondhand cars being bought in the UK, whilst new car sales declined especially those not being replaced used by business fleets, as more and more people worked from the comfort of their homes.

 There’s nothing worse than watching huge, full grown large dogs relieved to jump out of a tiny hatchback, shaking themselves furiously, stretching themselves from their ordeal